armel/IC705SMeter/README.md

 **An excellent [video](https://www.youtube.com/watch?v=SCPEO7Eiy1E&ab_channel=HAMRADIODUDE) was released by @HamRadioDude about the installation of the IC705SMeter project.
 It can help you !**

-The IC7505SMeter project allows to equip the extraordinary IC705 produced by ICOM, with a needle S-Meter!
+The IC7505SMeter project allows to equip the extraordinary IC705 produced by ICOM, with a needle S-Meter !
 The S-Meter allows to measure the S signal, the Po power and the SWR.
 It also displays the current frequency, mode and filter.

 ![IC705SMeter S](https://github.com/armel/IC705SMeter/blob/main/img/S.png)